YinJC/uk-tex-faq/FAQ-exscale.md

----
-layout: page
-title: Maths symbols don't scale up
+# Maths symbols don't scale up
----

 By default, the ''large'' maths symbols stay at the same size regardless of the font size of the text of the document.
 There's good